 SET email = EXCLUDED.email, name = EXCLUDED.name;

-HubSpot limits API requests based on your subscription.
-Monitor your usage to avoid hitting these limits, which could interrupt synchronization.
-Implement rate limiting in your code to stay within allowances.
+HubSpot limits API requests.
+Monitor your usage to avoid hitting these limits.
+Implement rate limiting in your code.

-For PostgreSQL, monitor query performance using tools like pg_stat_statements.
-Look for slow queries that might impact sync operations.
-Consider adding indexes to columns used in WHERE clauses during sync operations.
+Monitor query performance using tools like pg_stat_statements.
+Look for slow queries.
+Add indexes to columns used in WHERE clauses.